muzairkhattak/OD-Satellite-iSAID/README.md

 | isaid-path         | path to the iSAID dataset folder                                                                                            |

 ## Dataset
-We use iSAID dataset: A Large-scale Dataset for Instance Segmentation in Aerial Images[1].
+We use iSAID dataset[1].
 Our code expects the dataset folder to have the following structure,

 ```
 isaid_dataset_root-folder/